 - Motorized vehicles other than wheel chairs

-On each residence hall floor in the kitchen area there are recycling containers for all paper products and a container for all glass, metal, and plastics #1-7.
+On each residence hall floor in the kitchen area there are recycling containers for "Zero Sort" recycling.
 Recycling is removed from the kitchens on weekdays.
 It is the responsibility of the students to remove recyclables from their bedrooms.
+Students can recycle the following items in a "Zero-Sort" capacity:

 Substance Free Floor